spectrum-health-systems/Abatab-Documentation-Project/Abatab Documentation/Development/The Abatab Source Code README.md.md

 #### Template

 ```
-# About this release
+Abatab v23.11.0-b231101

-This is **vYY.MM.z-community+b------** of Abatab, a custom web service/framework for myAvatar.
+# Community Release

-This is a [development version](https://github.com/spectrum-health-systems/Abatab) of Abatab, and is not intended for use in production environments.
+This is an Abatab [Community Release](https://github.com/spectrum-health-systems/Abatab-Community-Release).

-For production environments, please see the [Abatab Community Release](https://github.com/spectrum-health-systems/Abatab-Community-Release).
+For Abatab development, please see the  [Development Release](https://github.com/spectrum-health-systems/Abatab).

 For more information about Abatab, please visit the [The Abatab Documenation Project](https://spectrum-health-systems.github.io/Abatab-Documentation-Project/)

 Abatab is copyright (c) A Pretty Cool Program, and licensed under the Apache 2.0 license.
 ```

 #### Example